-Warm Up (15 min) Vocabulary Personal vs. Private Online Main Activity (35 - 40 min) Cubecraft Superhero Templates - Manipulatives Wrap Up (15 min) Flash Chat: What did we learn?
-Journaling Assessment (5 min) Super Digital Citizen - Assessment Extended Learning
+Vocabulary

+Personal vs. Private Online

+Main Activity (35 - 40 min)

+Cubecraft Superhero Templates - Manipulatives

+Digital Citizenship - Assessment

 - Compare and contrast their responsibilities to their online and offline communities. - Understand what type of information can put them at risk for identity theft and other scams. - Reflect on the characteristics that make someone an upstanding citizen. - Devise resolutions to digital dilemmas.